kodujmy/s02e03/README.md

 # How to read this repository?

-This branch contains all implemented features.
+This branch contains just skeleton to implement

 Feel free to:
 - clone this repository :smiley: